fardog/fardog.io/content/blog/2022-09-09-greek-yogurt-recipe.md

 help you.

-- The time of 12.5 hours is what works perfectly for me with our oven as the incubator; at 12 hours I've found that it will sometimes still be a little too thin to strain the first time, and at more than 12.5 hours it starts to develop a flavor that's less tangy and a little more cheese-y.
+- The time of 12.5 hours is what works perfectly for me with our oven as the incubator; with less time I've found that it will sometimes still be a little too thin to strain the first time, and with more it starts to develop a flavor that's less tangy and a little more cheese-y.
 - If your yogurt runs through the strainer, just leave it in the container and let it cool in the refrigerator; once cold try running it through the strainer again, placing it on top of whatever's still left in the strainer and leave for another 4 hours or so.
-- The constant whisking will avoid milk solids building up on the bottom of the pan, which will make your yogurt grainy.
+- The constant whisking while heating will avoid milk solids building up on the bottom of the pan, which will make your yogurt grainy.
 - When the milk cools down uncovered it'll form a skin, which I usually just skim off.
 - On immersion blending: this leads to far smoother yogurt in my experience.
 For